 Part 3: 27th June-5th July, Ios with my friends from home with only one morning of herping

-Part 4: 6th-12th July, Santorini with my friend Katarina and Stephen Roussos, with some time for herping.
+Part 4: 6th-12th July, Santorini with Kat and Stephen Roussos, with some time for herping.

 We succeeded in finding every species of reptile and amphibian recorded on each island which was pleasing considering the very hot, summer weather conditions and the drought on the islands since the early spring.
 This produced a species list of 16 species (2 amphibians, 6 lizards (of various island subspecies) 1 turtle and 7 snakes (of several subspecies).
 Generally speaking the most intensive herping was done with Carl and Liam earlier in the trip but because of the hot weather we only searched for a couple of hours per day and spent the rest of the time at the beach or going for an occasional drink.
 I was especially interested in the island forms of some species, such as the dwarf varieties of Nose-horned viper (Vipera ammodytes meridionalis) and Four-lined snake (Elaphe quatuorlineata muenteri).
 We discovered on the first day that the latter is not a dwarf form at all on these small, barren islands although the vipers clearly are.
 Although I had previously visited Milos we went back there and found all species on the island, I was especially pleased to see several Milos grass snakes (Natrix natrix schweizeri) which is a critically endangered subspecies.
 I was less than impressed by the damage done by people searching for snakes before us, at one sensitive site literally every rock had been turned at not replaced as can be seen in the photos.
 Idiots…